-Receive immediate cash and make a gift to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth by selling to us a valuable asset, such as real estate, for less than it is worth.
+Receive immediate cash and make a gift to Dartmouth Health and/or Geisel School of Medicine at Dartmouth by selling to us a valuable asset, such as real estate, for less than it is worth.

 A bargain sale may be right for you if:

 - You itemize your deductions and want to save income taxes.